nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a Specific Flashcard : `edit`
 Edits an existing Flashcard in the deck.

-Format: `edit INDEX (q/a/t/h)/ (question/answer/tag/hint)`
+Format: `edit INDEX (q/a/t/h)/(question/answer/tag/hint)`

 Examples:
 ```
-1. edit 1 q/ What is the colour of the sun?
+1. edit 1 q/What is the colour of the sun?
    (changes the question at index 1 to “What is the colour of the sun?”)

-2. edit 1 a/ Red
+2. edit 1 a/Red
    (changes the answer at index 1 to “Red”)

-3. edit 1 t/ Weather t/ Geogaphy
+3. edit 1 t/Weather t/Geogaphy
    (changes the tag at index 1 to “Weather” and "Geography")

-4. edit 1 h/ Apple
+4. edit 1 h/Apple
    (changes the hint at index 1 to “Apple")
 ```
 #### Expected output: